KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 ## 🚩Taxonomy
 ![Overview](assets/taxonomy.png)
-The structural and hierarchical taxonomy of camera calibration with deep learning.
-Some classical methods are listed under each category.
+**<div align="center">The structural and hierarchical taxonomy of camera calibration with deep learning.
+Some classical methods are listed under each category.</div>**

 ![Overview](assets/time_line.png)
-A concise milestone of deep learning-based camera calibration methods.
-We classify all methods based on the uncalibrated camera model and its extended applications: standard model, distortion model, cross-view model, and cross-sensor model.
+**<div align="center">A concise milestone of deep learning-based camera calibration methods.</div>** We classify all methods based on the uncalibrated camera model and its extended applications: standard model, distortion model, cross-view model, and cross-sensor model.

 ## 🚩Benchmark
 ![Overview](assets/benchmark.png)
-Overview of our collected benchmark, which covers all models reviewed in this survey.
-In this dataset, the image and video derive from diverse cameras under different environments.
+**<div align="center">Overview of our collected benchmark, which covers all models reviewed in this survey.</div>** In this dataset, the image and video were derived from diverse cameras under different environments.
 The accurate ground truth and label are provided for each data.
-We will make this benchmark available soon at Google Drive.
+Please refer to the dataset link and more details in [Benchmark/readme.md](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).

 ## 🚩Methods